 Are you going to use them to ship fragile ceramics or perishable items?
-You should look at your packaging needs then start from there.
+You should look at your custom packaging needs then start from there.
 Consider the characteristics and dimensions of your products when choosing box size and box wraps, also the type of quality cushioning products you need for the items because you want them to get to their destination in mint condition.

 2. Observing Your Competitors

 You shouldn’t be afraid to check out what your competition is doing when packaging the products that you also want to package.
 Maybe you are wondering about the type of shredded fill to get or how others are using mailing tubes.
 While you don’t need to directly replicate these tactics, it is a good idea to note how they are getting around packaging dilemmas you are dealing with, then using them for your unique needs.